-Description: Agreement for employment of Dr. Archie L. Holmes, Jr., as also be appointed professor, with tenure, in the Department of Electrical Engineering of the Cockrell School of Engineering at U. T. Austin.
-The employment agreement is set forth on the following pages.
+Description: Agreement for employment of Dr. Archie L. Holmes, Jr., as also be appointed professor, with tenure, in the agreement is set forth on the following pages.

 Executive Vice Chancellor for Academic Affairs.
 The Executive Vice Chancellor for Academic Affairs reports to the Chancellor and shall hold office without a fixed term, subject to the pleasure of the Chancellor.
 Dr. Holmes will